Three years after Japan signed Hague, parents who abduct still win | The Japan Times

 According to the ministry, of the 68 requests to return children to a foreign country under the convention in the past three years, 18 have resulted in returns.
 Twelve more requests were “dismissed,” 19 have been “settled not to return the child to a foreign state” and another 19 cases are still open.
 In other words, just under 30 percent of requests for the return of children made in the past three years have resulted in children leaving Japan.

-The ministry confirmed that in two cases during the first two years of Japan having signed the Hague, direct enforcement was carried out successfully.
+The ministry confirmed that in two cases during the first two years of Japan having signed the Hague, direct enforcement was carried out.
 It added that there had been a “limited number of cases in which the children’s release has not been achieved” through direct enforcement, without offering exact figures.
 Based on these unsuccessful attempts, the Hague Convention Division said by email, “We will keep monitoring these cases and continue to review our implementation of the Hague Convention closely as necessary.”

 In its 2016 Annual Report on International Parental Child Abduction, the U.S. government concluded that “Japan failed to comply with its obligations under the Hague Abduction Convention in the area of enforcement of return orders.”
 Citing a case in which a Japanese return order issued in early 2015 was still unresolved by the end of the year, the report raises concern that there may be “a systemic flaw in Japan’s ability to enforce return orders.”